Stafford County Public Schools

 Stafford County Public Schools is a Virginia school division that serves the Stafford County Area.
-Its current superintendent is Daniel W. Smith, Ed.D., and has 32,185 students currently enrolled in its 17 elementary schools, 8 middle schools and 5 high schools.
+Its current superintendent is Daniel W. Smith, Ed.D., and has 32,185 students currently enrolled in its 19 elementary schools, 8 middle schools and 6 high schools.

-Elementary school 18, 19, and high school 6 will open in August 2026.
+Falls Run Elementary School, Crow's Nest Elementary School, and Hartwood High School will open in August 2026.